Hidden Gem Education ✨📚💡

 Finds: Brain coral, finger coral, agate

-Description: A great spot for finding various types of coral and agate.
+Description: A prime location for discovering various types of coral and agate, Hillsborough River is favored by collectors.

 Location: Gulf Coast